angrykoala/wendigo/README.md

 * `method` defines the method (`GET`, `POST`, ...) to mock
 * `queryString`: If set, only requests with the exact query string will be mocked, accepts string or object
     * By default, all requests with the given url, regardless of the query string will be mocked, unless a querystring is set in the url or in the options.
+* `redirectTo`: If set, the mock will return the response of the given url instead of the original call, maintaining the query string, keep in mind that the redirected request won't trigger any mocks.
+E.g. `request.mock("http://localhost:8010", {redirectTo: "http://localhost:9010"})` will change the port where all request in the page are sent.

 > This object properties will be used with the interface of Puppeteer's [respond method](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#requestrespondresponse)